carolkelsch/Controllino_relays_control/README.md

 # Controllino_relays_control
-This project provides a code for Cotrollino MEGA or MAXI board (https://www.controllino.com/).
+This project provides a code for Cotrollino MINI board (https://www.controllino.com/).
 It enables the relays to be controlled by Serial commands.

 The Controllino will parse the packages packages with commands to controll the relays and read digital inputs states.